tandica/rhcsa/6-user-and-group-mgmt/notes.md

 ### Review Questions

-1. The defaukt parameter that can be changed to expand the lifetime of a sudo token is **timestamp_timeout**.
+1. The default parameter that can be changed to expand the lifetime of a sudo token is **timestamp_timeout**.
 It id set in the default config */etc/sudoers*.

-2.
+2. The config file where sudo is defined is in */etc/sudoers*.

+3. To modify the sudo config file, use `visudo` or an editor to create sudo config files in */etc/sudoers.d*.

+4. If there was an error and sudo doesn't work, assuming there is no password set for root, use `pkexec visudo` to run `visudo` without sudo privileges.

+5.

+6. Making a user part of the **wheel** group grants access to all admin commands through sudo.

+7. Use `vigr` to modify */etc/group* manually.

+8. `passwd` and `chage` can be used to change password info.

+9. */etc/shadow* is where user passwords are stored.

+10. */etc/group* is where group account are stored.